Nanosheared electrolyte

 group wallbot intersect wall bot

-To avoid high density and pressure, let us add the following lines to input.lammps to delete a few of the water molecules:
+As it is now, the fluid density within the two walls is too high.
+To avoid high density and pressure, let us add the following lines to input.lammps to delete about \(15~\%\) of the water molecules:

 delete_atoms random fraction 0.15 yes H2O NULL 482793 mol yes